Home » What is SEO in 2026 and How Does It Work?

 3) Allows striking a balance between search volume and competition

 Again, the emphasis is on low competition but with high search volume.
-Avoid high competition, high search volume keywords, especially if you don’t have a sufficient marketing budget to sustain the efforts.
-Low competition, low volume keywords are equally budget-exhausting.
+Avoid high-competition, high-search-volume keywords, especially if you don’t have a sufficient marketing budget to sustain the effort.
+Low-competition, low-volume keywords are equally budget-exhausting.
 The sweet spot is high volume, low competition.

-Make sure to target these keywords on your content strategy.
+Make sure to target these keywords in your content strategy.
 Content is king, so they say.
-It is at the core of the website; the primary reason why users continue to visit it.
+It is at the core of the website, the primary reason why users continue to visit it.

 With all these, it is essential to note that SEO does not happen overnight.
 The campaign’s performance will depend on several factors within the niche.
 It may take up to twelve weeks before you see any changes.
 In some instances, you’ll see those in the sixth week.